 connected

-with a funky SLO Cal Theosophy community
+with an independent SLO Cal Theosophy community.

 16-